 2. Preheat the oven to 350 degrees Fahrenheit.

-3. Place the croissant pieces on a baking sheet, and place them in the oven for about 10 minutes, tossing halfway through.
-By the end, they should be dried out and perfectly stale!
+3. Place the croissant pieces on a baking sheet, and transfer them to the oven for about ten minutes, tossing halfway through.
+By the end, the bread will dry out and become perfectly stale!

 A plate of croissant blueberry French toast topped with yogurt, blueberries, and syrup.